OlegPanin1/OlegPanin1/README.md

 Hi 👋

-- I'm a product manager who is passionate about creating lead generation mechanisms, data analysis, market research, and finding insights.
+- I'm an analyst who is passionate about data analysis, market research, and finding insights.

 - I would be happy to colloborate in marketing analytics.